xjia77/E-commerce-WebApp/README.md

 pip install -r requirements.txt
 ```

-Now, the project can be run using the command.
+Now, the project can be run using this command.
 ```
 python manage.py runserver
 ```